energysistem/manuals/39694- BZ6/en/12-external_memories.md

 To quick forward or backward the song, keep the NEXT (7) or PREVIOUS (6) buttons.
 By releasing the button, the playback will continue normally.

-You can change the playback mode via USB device and SD/MMC memory cards by pressing the MODE button (3) for 2 seconds.
-This way, you can select between normal play, random or repeat track mode.
+You can change the playback mode by pressing the MODE (3) button for 2 seconds.
+The selected playback mode will be displayed on the screen, there are 3 different modes:

+* ALL: normal playback of all the memory content.
+* ONE: loop playback of the song you are listening.
+* RAND: random playback of all the memory content.